ajschumacher/emacs_python/README.md

 ![](screenshots/emacs_daemon.png)

 Emacs can run client-server.
-I use this way of running Emacs to get a lot of the same benefits that you get with [screen][] or [tmux][].
+I use this way of running Emacs to get a lot of the benefits that you get with [screen][] or [tmux][].
 I don't lose anything if a network connection dies, and it's also just faster to start up the Emacs client.

 [screen]: http://www.gnu.org/software/screen/
 [tmux]: http://tmux.sourceforge.net/